Kiln Maintenance Guide: Tips for Top Performance

 Maintaining Kiln Furniture

 It is important that Kiln Shelf Posts are placed evenly under the shelves throughout the kiln.
-This helps reduce warping during firings where high temperatures are involved.
+This helps reduce warping during firings involving high temperatures.

 Any shelves that start to crack need to be replaced right away.
 You don’t want to risk a shelf breaking during firing.

 Do not place the kiln shelf directly on the bottom of the kiln.
-This effect the firing and could potentially cause damage to the fire brick.
+This affects the firing and could potentially cause damage to the fire brick.

 Kiln Wash